-In order to better understand if a given microphone requires a driver to work properly, let’s quickly discuss what a device driver actually is?
+To better understand if a given microphone requires a driver to work properly, let's quickly discuss what a device driver actually is?

 So what is a device driver?
 A device driver is a group of files within a computer that allow hardware devices to communicate with the computer's operating system.
 In other words, drivers enable the transfer of digital information between the computer and device.

 This is an important primer: drivers transfer digital data.
 Microphones, by default, output analog signals.
 This brings us to our next point.

 So now that we know what a driver is let's talk about microphones and see how drivers, microphones, and computers interact with one another.